Why Vigo

 📈 Scalability

-On a single 4-core, 8 GB machine.
+On a single 8 vCPU / 32 GB machine, measured live — ~7,450 envoys at the one-second default, ~30,000 at a relaxed cadence.
+You set the cadence; capacity scales linearly with cores and RAM.
 No compile masters, no worker pools, no database clusters.
 See the analysis →

 No external database